skip to Main Content

 4. The son tried to trick the mother into giving him ownership of her land.

-Given that the above facts were determined to be true, the son had to prove that these reasons were not rational.
-In the end, the judge ruled that the reasons were rational as they were logically connected to the disinheritance.
+The son had to prove the irrationality of these reasons, given the determination that the above facts were true.
+Ultimately, the judge ruled the reasons as rational due to their logical connection to the disinheritance.
 The courts ruled that a reasonable parent could make the decision to disinherit their child in the above circumstances.
 Additionally, none of these reasons for disinheritance violated modern Canadian values.

 How to Properly Disinherit a Child

 As a parent who wants to disinherit a child from their will, you should prepare a document detailing exactly your reasons for the disinheritance.
-Having specific details and examples will help to make it understood by the courts why the child is being disinherited.
-If you have a reason that is valid, rational and is consistent with modern Canadian values, the disinheritance is unlikely to be overruled.
+Providing specific details and examples will help the courts understand the reasons for disinheriting the child.
+The courts are unlikely to overrule a disinheritance if you present a reason that is valid, rational, and aligns with Canadian values.

 Have a question about this topic or a different legal topic?
 Contact us for a free consultation.
 Reach us via phone at 250-888-0002, or via email at info@leaguelaw.com.